U.N. official calls China's crackdown on Uighurs 'disturbing'

 Some Xinjiang cities have placed restrictions on Islamic dress, including the capital, Urumqi, which banned the wearing of veils in public late last year.

+Chinese Foreign Ministry spokesman Hong Lei, said the government paid great attention to freedom of religion and it was “baseless” to say there was any kind of repression on religious practices over important festivals.

-Bielefeldt said there has been no progress on his office’s outstanding request to conduct an official visit to China, which was last agreed on in 2004.
+Bielefeldt said there had been no progress on his office’s request to conduct an official visit to China, which was last agreed on in 2004.

 Bielefeldt also criticized China for wanting to control the reincarnation of Tibetan monks, saying Beijing was “really destroying the autonomy of religious communities, poisoning the relationship between different sub-groups, creating schisms, pitching off people against each other in order to exercise control”.

-His comments came two days after the Chinese-appointed governor of Tibet said the exiled Tibetan spiritual leader the Dalai Lama is profaning Buddhism by suggesting that he will not be reincarnated when he dies.
+His comments came two days after the Chinese-appointed governor of Tibet said the exiled Tibetan spiritual leader the Dalai Lama was profaning Buddhism by suggesting that he would not be reincarnated when he dies.

-On Tuesday, the Communist Party boss of Xinjiang said Chinese extremists have joined the Islamic State jihadists fighting in Syria and Iraq and authorities have broken up gangs that returned from the Middle East.
+Activists have criticized China for using a campaign against militancy in Xinjiang to crack down on Uighurs.
+Hundreds have died in violence in recent years in predominantly Uighur parts of Xinjiang.

+On Thursday, the head of China’s Supreme Court said 712 people had been sentenced last year for “separatist activities” or participating in terror attacks, up 13.3 percent on 2013.

+“We will actively participate in the fight against terrorism and separatism (and) severely punish violent terrorist crimes according to the law,” Chief Justice Zhou Qiang told the annual meeting of parliament.

-Bielefeldt said he believed Beijing’s crackdown on freedom of religion stemmed from nervousness from an “authoritarian” government of people coming together “outside of official channels”.
+Bielefeldt said he believed the crackdown on freedom of religion stemmed from nervousness on the part of an “authoritarian” government about people coming together “outside of official channels”.

-“The Chinese government is a superpower in many regards but is weak in terms of democratic legitimacy,” he said.
+Additional reporting by Ben Blanchard and Michael Martina in BEIJING; Editing by Larry King, Paul Tait and Robert Birsel